AlexZargarian/c-planner/README.md

 **C-Planner** is a university course planner developed for the **American University of Armenia (AUA)**.
 It leverages **Gemini AI** to generate **personalized course schedules** based on a student's transcript, preferences, and degree requirements.

-This tool supports **undergraduate and graduate programs**, incorporates **General Education Cluster requirements**, and integrates real-time course data scraped from **Sonis Jenzabar** and it also uses the respective degree requirements derived manually for each program from AUA's website.
+This tool supports **undergraduate and graduate programs**, integrates real-time course data scraped from **Sonis Jenzabar** and it also uses the respective degree requirements derived manually for each program from AUA's website.

 Users can iteratively refine their schedule and export it as an `.ics` file for calendar use.
 It features an interactive interface built with **Streamlit** and utilizes **Docker** for containerized deployment.